nrfconnect/sdk-zephyr/tests/bluetooth/bsim_bt/bsim_test_mesh/README.rst

    The Bluetooth stack must be initialized in the ``test_main_f`` function of the harness, as the previous callbacks are all executed in hardware threads.

-The Bluetooth Mesh tests include the entire Bluetooth host and controller subsystems, so timing requirements should generally be kept fairly liberal to avoid regressions on changes in the underlying layers.
+The Bluetooth mesh tests include the entire Bluetooth host and controller subsystems, so timing requirements should generally be kept fairly liberal to avoid regressions on changes in the underlying layers.